<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Phase 2 - Develop Tactics

 The strategic plan should include the most crucial policy objectives of the organization.
 It is the role of mid-level managers in each department to decide which tactics will be used to achieve the objectives included in the plan.
-The Lean technique of "catchball" is helpful at this stage as ideas are moved up and down the hierarchy for feedback, refinement, and improvement.
+Catchball is essential at this stage -- ideas move up and down the hierarchy for feedback, refinement, and pressure-testing against operational reality.

 It is essential to keep in mind that the tactics in the plan aren't static.
 They may need adjustment as new information is available or marketplace conditions change.
 That's why it is important to have monthly progress reviews, allowing leaders to access results and adjust plans if needed.